-Majority Age of Children Present One Infant Two

-Infants

-12 months - 30 months 1:8 1:6

-2 years 1:10 1:8
+2 Jouro 1.10 1.0

 3 years 1:12 1:10

 4 years 1:15 1:12

 5 years (not in Kindergarten) 1:17 1:13

-School-age (Kindergarten and abov 1:19 1:15
+School-age (Kindergarten and abov 1.10 1.15

-- If the child care agency provides food, it shall be in accordance with the USDA's Child and Adult Care Food Program nutritional guidelines. - The maximum number of children who may be present inside a physical space shall be determined in accordance with the minimum square footage requirements. - minimum square footage requirements.

-A minimum of thirty (30) square feet of useable indoor play space shall be provided for each child. - Each nap room shall contain a minimum of thirty (30) square feet of floor space per child. - Staff shall have documentation of all children's allergies and how to deal with any allergic reaction. - Staff shall review emergency preparedness and fire procedures and shall physically walk through the evacuation process every year. - Prohibited activities include swimming, transportation and the provision of specialized services.
+- School-age (Kindergarten and abov) 1:19 1: If food is provided by the agency, it shall meet the USDA's Object of the USDA's object - Child and Adult Care Food Program nutritional guidelines. • The maximum number of children who may be present inside - The maximum number of clinicel with may be present inside a physical space shall be determined in accordance with the minimum square footage requirements. - A minimum of thirty (30) square feet of useable indoor play space shall be provided for each child. - Each nap room shall contain a minimum of thirty (30) square feet of floor space per child - Staff shall have documentation of all children's allergies and how to deal with any allergic reaction. - Staff shall review emergency preparedness and fire procedures and shall physically walk through the evacuation process every guarter. - Prohibited activities include swimming, transportation and the provision of specialized services.